sumitsharma2442000-bit/ADVENTURE-WORKS-SALES-ANALYSIS/README.md

 # ADVENTURE-WORKS-SALES-ANALYSIS
 - Project Overview

-This project analyzes an Adventure Works Cycle dataset containing DimCustomer ,DimDate ,DimSalesTerritory ,DimProduct ,DimProductCategory ,DimProductSubCategory ,Fact_Internet_Sales_new ,FactInternetSales
+This project analyzes an Adventure Works Cycle dataset containing DimCustomer ,DimDate ,DimSalesTerritory ,DimProduct ,DimProductCategory ,DimProductSubCategory ,Fact_Internet_Sales_new ,FactInternetSales. highlighting various dashboards that have been developed using a range of data analysis tools such as Excel, Power BI, Tableau, and SQL.
+Emphasis is placed on the principles of effective data visualization and analysis techniques, illustrating how these tools can be utilized to derive insights from complex datasets.
-The main objectives are:

-- Explore sales distribution across categories, subcategories,
--  Generate meaningful insights on customer preferences , Inventory and Product Analysis and sales performance.
-- Provide visualizations to communicate trends effectively.
+Focused on key business metrics like Sales, Profit, Production Cost, and Profit Margin (%) across different dimensions:
+Demographic (Gender, Marital Status)
+Time-based (Year, Month, Quarter)
+Geographic (Country)
+Product-based (Category and Top Products)
+Data cleaning using tools like MYSQL , POWER QUARY , DATA MODELING IN POWER PIVOT AND TABLEAU AND POWER BI

+# Key Business Insights
+- Consistent overall profit margin of around 41%, showing stable cost management.
+- Top 5 Products (mainly Mountain Bikes) contributed significantly to revenue
+- Bikes category is the most profitable among all product categories.
+- United States led in both sales and profit, followed by Australia and the UK
+- Gender & marital status distribution shows nearly equal purchase behavior.
+- Profit margin improved in 2014 compared to earlier years, indicating better pricing or cost control strategies

 ## Dashboard Preview
 # Power BI Dashboard
 ![Power BI Dashboard](AdventureWorksPowerBi.png)